Surge Test Overview

-Surge tests are critical because it is the only test that can find turn to turn insulation weaknesses.
-These weaknesses found at voltages above the operating voltage of the devise under test (DUT) are precursors to serious failures and shutdown of a motor.
+Surge tests are critical because they are the only test that finds turn-to-turn insulation weaknesses.
+These weaknesses start at voltages above the operating voltage of the motor and are precursors to serious failures and shutdown of a motor.
 Surge tests are also used to find hard shorts and a number of other mistakes in windings and coils.

 Most winding failures, including shorts to ground, start with weak turn-to-turn insulation.
-Once the weakness causes arcs turn to turn, an electrical closed loop is created.
+Once the weakness causes turn-to-turn arcs, an electrical closed loop is created.
 Due to transformer action, current starts flowing in the loop.
 This current is dissipated as heat and creates a hotspot.
-More turns short out because of the hotspot, and subsequently more heat is created and eventually the winding shorts to ground.
+More turns short out due to the hotspot and subsequently more heat is created.
+Eventually the winding shorts to ground.

-Surge tests are sometimes called surge comparison tests since the result from surge testing a coil or phase is compared to the result from another coil or phase.
-When coils are designed to be identical, the surge test results should be close to the same.
-In cases where the windings/phases under test are not designed to be identical, or there is nothing to compare to, the Pulse to Pulse surge test is used.
+Surge tests are also known as surge comparison tests because the result from a coil or phase is compared to the result from another coil or phase.
+Coils are designed to be identical so the surge test results should be nearly identical.
+When windings or phases are not identical or there is nothing to compare to, operators use the pulse-to-pulse surge test.

 What can be tested by a surge tester?

-Just about any type of coil can be tested, from tiny sensors, antennas, and actuating coils in relays or solenoids, to the biggest electric motors and generators.
-The surge test is a load dependent test, so there are limitations to take into account.
-These will be explained later on under Test Voltages and also under Low Inductance Surge Tests.
+Any type of coil is testable – from tiny sensors, antennas, and actuating coils in relays or solenoids, to the biggest electric motors and generators.
+The surge test is a load dependent test so operators must consider test voltage standards.

 What typical failures can and cannot be detected with a surge test?

-Which issues can only be found with a surge test?
+Which issues are only found with a surge test?

-- It is the only test that can find weak turn to turn insulation because of the higher voltages used in a surge test.
-Low voltage tests do not stress the insulation, and consequently dielectric strength weaknesses are not found.
+A surge test is the only test that finds weak turn-to-turn insulation.
+This is due to higher voltages used in a surge test.
+Low voltage tests do not stress the insulation and consequently dielectric weaknesses are not found.

-- Some connection mistakes may only be found with a surge test or inductance test when the resistance is correct.
+Lastly, some connection mistakes are only found with a surge test.
+An inductance test is sometimes used but only when the resistance is correct.